Kodular/Documentation/docs/components/sensors/gravity-sensor.md

 ## Overview

-A non-visible component that measures the force of gravity that is applied to a device on all three physical axes.<br>Note\: All readings are in SI units.
+A non-visible component that measures the force of gravity that is applied to a device on all three physical axes.
+Note\: All readings are in SI units.

 ## Events